texhour/texhour.github.io/about.md

 ## Meetings

-Most Thursdays, 6:30 to 7:30pm (UK time) there will be an online video TeX Hour.
+Most Thursdays, 6:30 to 7:30pm UK time (in winter GMT, in summer BST) there will be an online video TeX Hour.
 The UK time right now [is here](https://time.is/UK).

 The Zoom URL is: